-Unity’s Scene visibility controls allow you to quickly hide and show GameObjects in the Scene view without changing their in-game visibility.
-This is useful for working with large or complex Scenes where it can be difficult to view and select specific GameObjects.
+See in Glossary without changing their in-game visibility.
+This is useful for working with large or complex scenes where it can be difficult to view and select specific GameObjects.

 Using visibility options is safer than deactivating GameObjects because visibility options only affect the Scene view.
 This means you can’t accidentally remove GameObjects from the rendered scene, or trigger unnecessary bake jobs for lighting, occlusion, and other systems.

-You can set visibility on specific Scene items in the Hierarchy, but if the Scene-wide visibility setting is disabled, items marked as hidden may still appear in the Scene view.
+You can set visibility on specific scene items in the Hierarchy window, but if the scene-wide visibility setting is disabled, items marked as hidden might still appear in the Scene view.
 To change this setting, you can toggle Scene visibility on the Toolbar.

 Scene visibility controls are very similar to the Scene picking controls.